Blogger's note: This post is part of our summer series, "Making the

 Jesse: Working at SCCC is great since I get to work with so many international students, which challenges me to improve my own tutoring practice in terms of basics like articulating grammar rules and the English language's obsession with when things happen.
 Mostly I work with students at a pretty introductory level of academic writing; occasionally I'll get to help with a personal narrative or even a story, but primarily I work on thesis-based assignments that argue a complex issue.
 I talk a lot about specific nouns, syntactical issues, and -- my favorite -- active verbs.
 My specialties are cover letters and resumes, which I unfortunately don't get to work on at SCCC.
 But I am available freelance ;).

-: How did you get into tutoring?
+mm's: How did you get into tutoring?

 Jesse: I've been tutoring writing for almost four years, and I worked as the Assistant Director at the UNC Asheville writing center, where I also earned an honors B.A. in creative writing and social sciences.
 I began tutoring as my work study job at the recommendation of a fellow creative writing student, and my mash-up of food service and research experience made for an illustrious match in writing tutoring.